-The Eastern Epithermal Gold-Silver District is in the north-eastern portion of the Borosi Concessions and contains the Riscos de Oro and La Luna gold-silver deposits.
-Recent work has focused on the recently identified Guapinol - La Sorpresa gold-silver trend.
-Work completed includes; 199 surface rock samples, 41 line km soil sampling (2055 samples), and reconnaissance geologic mapping over 27 km2.
+Calibre continues to define the recently identified Guapinol - La Sorpresa gold-silver trend.
+Work completed includes reconnaissance geologic mapping, rock and soil sampling.
 Work to date has outlined multiple parallel, northeast oriented gold and silver bearing quartz vein systems.
 Surface rock results include 42.5 g/t Au, 2457 g/t Ag, 4468 ppm Pb and 1513 ppm Zn highlighting the high-grade nature of some veins.
 Long lived, small scale artisanal mining in the Guapinol and California areas confirms consistent gold grades in quartz veins.
 Planned work includes trenching of high priority soil and rock geochemical anomalies.

 Historic drilling at the Guapinol gold-silver zone consisted of 16 diamond drill holes testing a single structure along 150 metres of strike length and down to a depth of approximately 80 vertical metres.
-Drilling highlights include: G-4; 1.84 m @ 2.33 g/t Au and 276.48 g/t Ag, G-6; 1.52 m @ 28.87 g/t Au and 21.87 g/t Ag, G-8; 3.10 m @ 13.08 g/t Au and 10.02 g/t Ag, and G-11; 0.5 m @ 32.43 g/t Au and 103.15 g/t Ag (see News Release Nov.
-27, 2012).
-Mapping, prospecting and soil sampling completed in 2013 along the Guapinol-La Sorpresa trend successfully identified up to seven parallel veins in the immediate Guapinol prospect area while five new vein systems have been identified in the area of the La Sorpresa prospect.
+Drilling highlights include: G-4; 1.84 m @ 2.33 g/t Au and 276.48 g/t Ag, G-6; 1.52 m @ 28.87 g/t Au and 21.87 g/t Ag, G-8; 3.10 m @ 13.08 g/t Au and 10.02 g/t Ag, and G-11; 0.5 m @ 32.43 g/t Au and 103.15 g/t Ag.
+Mapping, prospecting and soil sampling completed in 2013 along the Guapinol-La Sorpresa trend successfully identified up to 7 parallel veins in the immediate Guapinol prospect area while five new vein systems have been identified in the area of the La Sorpresa prospect.
 Other veins have been identified in the El Carmen and Pueblo Santo areas.
 Recent soil and rock results have further defined and extended the multiple parallel epithermal veins encountered in the Guapinol trend to a cumulative strike length of over 15.8 km.
 The majority of the veins occur within three main northeast oriented parallel systems.

 At the La Sorpresa gold-silver target quartz veins have returned the highest grade surface gold and silver values to date from the entire region.
 Results from recent soil samples have defined the vein trends between low hills with quartz float material and through areas of low topographic relief.
 Several significant gold-silver rich rock samples have been returned from the La Sorpresa prospect including B13R3072 (14.2 g/t Au and 274 g/t Ag) that was collected from some artisanal workings that can be traced over 400 m.
 Sample B12R1057, collected from a sub-parallel vein system further to the west, returned 42.46 g/t Au and 340 g/t Ag from artisanal workings exposed over a 200 m strike length.
-Also of interest are samples B13R3081 and B13R3082 that contained 2457 g/t Ag and 1387 g/t Ag respectively.
+Of greatest interest are samples B13R3081 and B13R3082 that contained 2457 g/t Ag and 1387 g/t Ag respectively.
 These subcrop rock samples were collected from a low northeast-southwest oriented hill that has no evidence of artisanal mining.
 Soil sampling has been completed around this hill in order to confirm the orientation of the mineralization and strike length of the system and results are pending.